llmrisks/llmrisks.github.io/src/content/syllabus.md

 want to do is ethical and legal, you should check with the course instructor before proceeding.

-## Area Requirements

-**Note for CS Graduate Students.** As per the actual rules in the Graduate Handbook, a cs6501 seminar course does not a priori count for any particular areas.
-It may be possible to count it for any area, but it would be up to you to make the case to your committee that it should count for a given area.
-In most cases, this will depend a lot on what you individually do in the class &mdash; for example, you could select presentation topics that would make a strong case for counting it for the "Theory" area, but someone else who does a systems-focused project would be able to count it for a different area.
-I can help provide guidance on this, but it is ultimately up to your committee to decide if a course counts for a particular area requirement.

 ## Generative AI Policy